 4. Add the rennet (liquid or tablet should be first diluted into a small amount of cool water).
 Stir for only 3 gentle strokes across your pot or pan.

 5. Cover and leave to rest for 30-60 minutes or until the milk is set and you have a clean break (when a knife or spoon is placed into the gel (curd mass), a clean wall is produced, much like what a soft Tofu would look like when cut.

 6. Cut curds into approximately ½ inch (1.45cm).

-7. Allow the curds to rest (healing the curds) for 10 minutes while gently stirring.
+7. Allow the curds to rest (healing the curds) for 10 minutes.
+After about 10-15 minutes gently stir the curds for 5-10 minutes.
 This releases come moisture from the curd.
 If you want a firmer texture of your mozzarella, stir longer until you notice the curds firm up a tad.